sdfrench/CYBR8420-GotRoot/ProjectProposal.md

 ### Motivation
 ---
 Today’s consumers not only expect their password manager to be secure, be easy to use, work online, while supporting multiple types of devices.
 To work online, modern password managers are typically comprised of two major components, the client, which typically supports multiple hardware devices, and the server, which is 'online' (typically in the cloud) and is where the encrypted password vault is stored.
-This of course presents many more security challenges over the traditional password managers which stores its password vault locally.
+This of course presents many more security challenges over the traditional password manager which stores its password vault locally.
 In addition, popular password managers often offer features that not only make them easy to use but also help protect against unsafe practices.
 For exmaple, most password managers offer password generation which allow the user to quickly generate and access strong passwords for each site.

 When you consider how many login credentials a typical user has to keep track of these days, it is easy to see why a good password manager is so important to have.
 This software is one of the more popular password managers on the market today, so it can inferred it has a good balance between ease of use, features, and security.
 However, unlike most of the others, it is completely open source.
-This transpaency is welcomed by savvy consumers who want to know exactly how their sensitive data is stored and protected both on the client and in the cloud.
+This transparency is welcomed by savvy consumers who want to know exactly how their sensitive data is stored and protected both on the client and in the cloud.
 In addition if a consumer is not comfortable storing their sensitive data on the cloud, this software allows them to easily stand up a server stack on their own online host.

 We chose this software due to its features, popularity and the fact it is open source, but in large part for its reputation of being secure.
 Even though this application appears to be well written, and has been subject to third party review, we welcome the challenge of reviewing this application using the perspectives taught in this course.